(This page revised December 13, 2023)

 A seemingly irrelevant — but ultimately crucial — fact that a sharp-eyed observer might notice is that there were two “Swivodex” dip-less desk sets, made by the Zephyr American Corporation, on the table, one at each end (most clearly visible in the photo of Admiral Fraser signing).
 These sets’ black glass bases included the molded-in text PROPERTY OF U.S. NAVY.
 None of the first six signers used either of these pens.
 Derevyanko, the seventh person to sign, appears to be using the one from the stand to his left.

 One of the humble Swivodex pens went on to play a vital role in the day’a events.
-Possibly because he was blind in one eye from a World War I wound, Canada’s Colonel Lawrence M. Cosgrave, signing ninth, inadvertently signed the Japanese copy of the document below the line bearing his name instead of in the correct location above it.
+Possibly because he was blind in one eye from a World War I wound, Canada’s Colonel Lawrence M. Cosgrave, signing ninth, inadvertently signed the Japanese copy of the document below the line bearing his title instead of in the correct location above it.
 The next signer, Général de Corps d'Armée Philippe L. de Hauteclocque of France, hesitated as if wondering what to do but then went ahead and signed below his own line.
-The two remaining signers, Lieutenant Admiral Conrad E. L. Helfrich of ther Netherlands and Air Vice-Marshal Leonard M. Isitt of New Zealand, followed suit, with Isitt signing in the blank space at the bottom of the page.
+The two remaining signers, Lieutenant Admiral Conrad E. L. Helfrich of the Netherlands and Air Vice-Marshal Leonard M. Isitt of New Zealand, followed suit, with Isitt signing in the blank space at the bottom of the page.

 At the conclusion of the ceremony, the Japanese representatives conferred briefly and then lodged an objection: their copy of the Instrument of Surrender was unacceptable because the last four signatures were in the wrong places.
-When the error was pointed out, MacArthur‘s chief of staff, Lieutenant General Richard K. Sutherland, sat down at the table and took up the Swivodex pen to his right (photo below), which happened to be the same pen Cosgrave had used.
+When the error was pointed out, MacArthur‘s chief of staff, Lieutenant General Richard K. Sutherland, sat down at the table and took up the Swivodex pen to his right (photo below, left), which happened to be the same pen Cosgrave had used.
 He drew two lines through each of the errant signatories’ printed titles and rewrote the titles below the signatures to which they corresponded.
 The Japanese still declined to accept the document until Sutherland initialed each of the emendations.
-When he had done so, the Japanese ceased their protests, and the war was officially over.
+When he had done so (below, right), the Japanese ceased their protests, and the war was officially over.

-Whipple wrote his memoir (now in the Naval Historical Foundation collection held by the Library of Congress) in 1965, basing it on notes that he had taken in August and September 1945; it was quoted extensively in “Surrender Seen Close Up,” an August 25, 2005, article by Burritt Sabin in The Japan Times.
+Whipple wrote his memoir (now in the Naval Historical Foundation collection held by the Library of Congress) in 1965, basing it on notes that he had taken in August and September 1945.
+It was quoted extensively in “Surrender Seen Close Up,” an August 25, 2005, article by Burritt Sabin in The Japan Times.

 The four Duofold models can be distinguished by their features and dimensions.
 All had clips except the Lady Duofold, which was a ring-top model.
 The Senior was an oversize pen, 5" long capped and about 6" posted, with a barrel girth of 0.527".
 The Junior was 4" long capped and about 5" posted, with a barrel girth of 0.483".
 The Special was the same length as the Senior, with the same girth as the Junior.
 Not including its ring and mount, the Lady Duofold was 4" long capped and about 5" posted, with a barrel girth of 0.423".